-EMPLOYEE EMPLOYER

-GRANT DATE

-Restricted Stock (RS):

-The taxing event occurs when the employee obtains ownership rights to the shares.
-This will depend on the details of the scheme and could be the grant date or date of vesting of the restricted stock.

-Restricted Stock (RS):
+EMPLOYEE EMPLOYER GRANT DATE No tax consequences.
+No tax consequences.
+VESTING DATE No tax consequences.
+No tax consequences.
+EXERCISE DATE The difference between the market value of the shares less the exercise price (spread) is subject to income tax.
 A corporate tax deduction is only available where the New Zealand employing company incurs a genuine loss or outgoing in connection with remunerating its employees.
 Recharge arrangements should be properly documented.

-VESTING DATE

-Restricted Stock Unit (RSU):

-Upon the vesting of restricted stock units, income tax is due on the fair market value of the shares.

-Restricted Stock Unit (RSU):

-A corporate tax deduction is only available where the New Zealand employing company incurs a genuine loss or outgoing in connection with remunerating its employees.
-Recharge arrangements should be properly documented.

-WITHHOLDING & PAYMENT OF TAX

-The employee will be required to pay the income tax to the tax authorities.
+WITHHOLDING & PAYMENT OF TAX The employee will be required to pay the income tax to the tax authorities.
 The tax liability can be paid as terminal tax.
 However, provisional tax payments may be required to made on account depending on whether the employee exceeds certain thresholds to fall within the provisional tax regime.

-The employer is not obligated to withhold income tax on the grant of restricted stock or vesting of restricted stock units.

-However, from 1 April 2017 employers can elect to pay PAYE on equity awards to ensure employees are not subject to provisional tax.
+The employer is not obligated to withhold income tax on the spread at exercise date.
+However, from 1 April 2017 employers can elect to pay PAYE on the spread at exercise date so employees are not subject to provisional tax.
+SOCIAL SECURITY No employee social taxes are due.

-SOCIAL SECURITY

-No employee social taxes are due.

 No employer social taxes are due.

-REPORTING

-The fair market value at grant for the restricted stock or vesting for restricted stock units less any amount paid by the employee for the restricted stock or restricted stock units must be included as other income on the individual income tax return.

-Ownership in the shares in a company resident in a foreign country may be subject to Foreign Investment Fund (FIF) income on an annual calculation.
+REPORTING The spread at exercise must be included as other income on the individual income tax return.
+Ownership in the shares in a company resident in a foreign Details of shares must be entered in the share register on the exercise date and reported in the financial statements in the year of exercise.

+country may be subject to Foreign

+Investment Fund (FIF) income on

+an annual calculation.

-From 1 April 2017 employers are required to disclose to Inland Revenue the fair market value of equity awards made to employees on a monthly basis.
+From 1 April 2017 employers are

-This requirement does not apply to qualifying schemes.
+Revenue (on a monthly basis) the value of the spread to employee required to disclose to Inland at exercise date.